Looking for things to do in Molokai? This guide has got you covered.

 Other experiences to consider in Molokai if you have time

-- Molokai Farmers Market: Planning to visit Molokai during a weekend?
+- Molokai Farmers Market: Planning to visit Molokai during a weekend or day trip?
 Be sure to stop by the Molokai Farmers Market between 7am and noon on Saturdays.
 Local farmers and artisans sell everything from fruits and vegetables to handmade crafts and jewelry.

 - Kamakou Preserve: Looking to do some hiking?
 Check out this hidden gem located in the eastern part of Molokai.
 Kamakou Preserve is home to 250 rare Hawaiian plants, 219 of which are endemic to Hawaii.
 It lies alongside Molokai’s highest mountain, Kamakou, which stands at 4,961 feet tall.

 - Kumu Farms: This 250-acre farm is known for its organic specialty produce, which includes everything from papaya and bananas to herbs and vegetables.

 - Stargazing: My schedule in Molokai was jam-packed, and unfortunately, I wasn’t able to do this.
 However, I heard from locals that this is an incredible experience.
 As you’d expect, there’s very little light pollution on Molokai, giving you the perfect opportunity to gaze at the midnight sky.